apache/whimsy/www/board/agenda/README.md

 Adapt as necessary.
 You don't need to have all those entries in the `svn` value to run the board agenda tool.
-The `lib` value is is an array of libraries that are to be used instead of gems you may have installed.
+The `lib` value is an array of libraries that are to be used instead of gems you may have installed.
 This is useful if you are making changes to the agenda parsing logic, ruby2js or wunderbar.
 You can remove this too.
 If you drop the `ldap` entry, one will